 10. Essentialism by Greg McKeown

 If you are not working on the right things, we may as well not be doing anything at all.
-Especially if you do not see results from your hard work.

 Many people are stressed out, burnt out, and in danger of passing out from their need to do it all.
 Instead of being like hamsters on a treadmill getting nowhere, McKeown teaches us how to do less and achieve more.